How to Build a Creative Strategy That Works (+Template)

 A creative strategy gives a company a consistent and razor-sharp focus in its marketing efforts.

-To understand the importance of creative strategy, let’s look at one of the most famous brands worldwide – Coca-Cola.
-The company has maintained a solid brand identity through the years, centered around enjoying the moment of consuming a Coke.
 In fact, its recent slogans throughout the years reflect this identity.
 “Taste the Feeling,” “Together Tastes Better,” and “Real Magic” are just among the most recent examples.
-Coke’s consistent branding also reflects in its campaign narratives, product packaging design, and even sponsorships.
+Coke’s consistent branding also reflects in its campaign narratives, product packaging design, social media branding, and even sponsorships.

-creative strategy example
+creative strategy Coca-Cola

 Because of its solid branding and creative strategy, surveys show that 94% of the world’s population recognizes Coca-Cola’s red-and-white logo, making it one of the most recognized brands worldwide.